modelica/ModelicaSpecification/RationaleMCP/0034/ReadMe.md

 The proposal is based on the following principles:
 - A new built-in type, `Ternary`.
-- A new literal constant `unknown` for the third truth value.
+- A new top-level constant `unknown` for the third truth value.
 - Explicit as well as implicit conversion from `Boolean`.
 - No implicit conversion to `Boolean`.
 - No new built-in functions.